Council tax empty property premium

 You will need to provide confirmation of this requirement.
 For further details see UK Armed Forces Discounts.

 If you are contractually required to live elsewhere as part of your employment, then you will need to provide your employment contract.
-You will not be subject to a premium charge if your supporting evidence confirms this.
-Please use the following link to send your evidence:
+You will not be charged a premium if your supporting evidence confirms this.

 Council Tax Evidence Form